Lab

 ROC vs PR Curves

-ROC curves (TPR vs FPR) can be optimistic when classes are imbalanced.
+ROC curves can look optimistic when classes are imbalanced because the large negative class keeps FPR low.
 Precision-recall curves expose poor performance on rare-event detection that ROC may hide.
-Always check both.
+Always check both, especially at low prevalence.

 Challenge 1: The SOC is drowning